 Distance from the health facility

-Respondents mentioned the lack of transport money to a health facility as a barrier to utilization of EID services.
+Respondents mentioned the lack of transport money to a health facility as a barrier to the utilization of EID services.

 “Distance between the hospital and the places where we stay is very far.
 Sometimes you don’t have transport to come to the hospital or even some mothers deliver along the way because they couldn’t reach here in time.
-If they could extend government hospitals to every sub county, it would be easy for us to access those services.
+If they could extend government hospitals to every sub-county, it would be easy for us to access those services.
 For example, I pay twenty thousand for a motorcycle to and from the hospital.
 That’s a lot of money for me as a peasant.”
 FGD2 female member

 Delay at the health facility